Metal is non-porous, so painting it is hard. So, can you use latex paint on metal?

 6. Apply Latex Paint

-Latex Paint Dry Time on Metal
+How Long Does Latex Paint Take to Dry on Metal?

 Latex paint dries fast because of its water-based nature.
 The solvent (water) must evaporate for the coating to dry.
 Since water evaporates fast, this means latex paint dries fast too.